RichCini/LomasBoards/README.md

 As with the ColorMagic, the 5V voltage regulator is a TO-3 switching replacement from EzSBC.
 To preserve the footprint and schematic symbol, it's shown as an LM7805K.

-In the process of debugging Mode 6 video (mentioned above) some users reported that depending on the S-100 backplane used, a pull-up resistor might be needed on PRDY (pin 72).
-There is a note on the schematic of this fact, but the original design did not include one.
-RN4 pin 3 (4.7k resistor array) can be connected to pin 72 (on the rear) of the S-100 edge connector.

 ### Board Notes
 The serial section seems to be sensivite to the voltage levels used on the interface of the